General Product Information

 General Notes for all Tables

-• The strength increase from cold work of forming has been incorporated for flexural strength per section A7.2 of AISI S100-12 Specification.
+• The strength increase from cold work of forming has been incorporated for the effective properties per AISI S100 Section A3.3

 • The effective moment of inertia for deflection is calculated at a stress which results in a section modulus such that the stress times the section modulus at that stress is equal to the allowable moment.
-AISI S100-12 specification procedure 1 levels.for service ability Any modified determination values would has be been required used. to Increases be calculated in the by effective a qualified moment engineer. of Inertia (Ixe) may be possible at lower stress
+AISI S100 Appendix 1, Procedure I for serviceability determination has been used.
+Increases in the effective moment of inertia may be possible at lower stress levels.
+Any modified values must be calculated by a qualified engineer.

 • Various members may be manufactured with yield strengths of 33 or 50 kips per square inch (ksi).
 The yield strength used for calculations is indicated in the tables.

-• When provided, factory punchouts shall be located along the centerline of the webs of the members and will have a minimum center-to-center spacing of 24 inches.
-Punchouts for members greater than 2.5 inches deep are a maximum of 1.5 inches wide x 4 inches long.
-Members with depths of 1.625 and 2.5 inches and smaller are maximum of 3/4 inches wide x 4 inches long.
+• When provided, factory punchouts will be located along the center line of the webs of the stud members and will have a minimum center-to-center spacing of 24″.
+Punchouts for members greater than 2 ½” deep are a maximum of 1 ½” wide x 4 ½” long.
+Members with depths 2 ½” and smaller are maximum ¾” wide x 4 ½” long.
+Any configuration or combination of holes that fit within the width and length limitations mentioned above are permitted.

-• Allowable flexural strength values in the tables are based upon the minimum of local, distortional and lateral-torsional buckling.
-Distortional buckling strength is based on a k-phi = 0.
-Higher values may be obtained when sheathing is applied to the walls resulting in a higher k-phi value.
+• Allowable flexural strength values in the table (Ma) are based upon local buckling.
+Allowable distortional buckling strength values in the table (Mad) are based on a k-phi of 0.
+Higher values may be obtained when sheathing is applied to the walls

 Back to top